edgelesssys/marblerun/docs/versioned_docs/version-1.4/workflows/define-manifest.md

 ## Secrets

-In the [previous section](#marbles), we discussed how certain cryptographic keys and certificates can be injected into a Marble's `Parameters` using Go Templates.
+The [previous section](#marbles) discussed how certain cryptographic keys and certificates can be injected into a Marble's `Parameters` using Go Templates.
 In addition, MarbleRun also allows for the specification of custom cryptographic keys and certificates in the `Secrets` section.
 A typical `Secrets` section looks like the following.

 ```javascript
 {